128technology/docs/docs/config_transport_encryption.md

 Transport based encryption does not change how packets are encrypted, it simply provides more control points for enabling payload encryption.
 This provides flexibility when expanding your network from a legacy, all-private VPN MPLS network to include more modern communication technologies, such as wireless LTE connections.
 By retaining the service level payload encryption setting as disabled and enabling the transport level payload encryption at the new LTE link, traffic is encrypted on the public link maintaining the necessary security.

-- Transport based encryption only applies to the services that have security policy defined but encryption turned off.
+- Transport based encryption only applies to the services that have a security policy defined but encryption turned off.
 - Payload encryption happens on the first router where the override is enabled (irrespective of the number of hops and payload override configuration) and decryption happens on the last hop.
-- Adaptive encryption does not apply to transport based encryption.
+- [Adaptive encryption](sec_adaptive_encrypt.md) does not apply to transport based encryption.

 ## Configuration